apigee/ansible-opdk-accelerator/README-INVENTORY-FILE.md

 ## Inventory File Conventions
 These roles depend on use of conventions in the inventory file.
-Specifically inventory file conventions are ansible groups names that are defined around Apigee semantics.
-These ansible groups are semantically linked to the documentation.
+Specifically inventory file conventions are ansible group names that are defined around Apigee semantics.
+These ansible groups are semantically linked to the Apigee documentation.
 The ansible groups used as conventions correspond to the installation roles and server categorizations called out in the Apigee Private Cloud Installation and Configuration Guide.
 It has been useful to use planet and region